Robin Morgan: Activism

-In 1967, Morgan became a founding member of the short-lived New York Radical Women group.
+In 1967, Morgan became a founding member of the short-lived New York Radical Women (NYRW) group.
 She was the key organizer of their inaugural protest of the Miss America pageant in Atlantic City.
 She designed the feminist symbol of a raised fist within the Venus symbol for that protest of the 1969 Miss America pageant, where it was popularized.
 Morgan also wrote the Miss America protest pamphlet No More Miss America!

+With NYRW, Morgan published Notes from the First Year in 1968 and Notes from the Second Year in 1970.
+Both were important publications in the burgeoning women in print movement, an effort by second-wave feminists to establish autonomous communications networks of feminist periodicals, presses, and bookstores created by and for women which was associated with feminist separatism and lesbian feminism.
+Notes from the First Year was one of the first identifiably separatist feminist publications in 1968.
+Over 560 were established in the next five years, many of them run as collectives like NYRW.
+Morgan's print activism also included participating in the feminist takeover of Rat due to its sexist content and editorial policies.
+In the February 1970 LibeRATion issue, she wrote: "If men return to reinstate the porny photos, the sexist comic strips, the 'nude chickie' covers (along with their patronizing rhetoric about being in favor of Women's Liberation) — if that happens, then our alternatives are clear.
+Rat must be taken over permanently by women or Rat must be destroyed."

-In 1968 she also cofounded Women's International Terrorist Conspiracy from Hell (W.I.T.C.H.), a radical feminist group that used public street theater (called "hexes" or "zaps") to call attention to sexism.
+In 1968 Morgan also cofounded Women's International Terrorist Conspiracy from Hell (W.I.T.C.H.), a radical feminist group that used public street theater (called "hexes" or "zaps") to call attention to sexism.
 Concerning the feminist organization W.I.T.C.H., Morgan wrote:

 The fluidity and wit of the witches is evident in the ever-changing acronym: the basic, original title was Women's International Terrorist Conspiracy from Hell [...] and the latest heard at this writing is Women Inspired to Commit Herstory."